liferay/liferay-docs-dxp-cloud/user/articles/04-services/02-backup-service.markdown

 ### Download Volume API

-The API for downloading a volume contains an endpoint that returns a TGZ file.
+The API for downloading a database contains an endpoint that returns a TGZ file.
-The id parameter represents the backup id and can be found on the backups page.
-It is comprised of three strings separated by two dashes, like this:
+The `id` parameter represents the backup ID, which you can find on the Backups page.
+This ID is comprised of three strings separated by two dashes (e.g., `dxpcloud-lqgqnewltbexuewymq-201910031723`).
-`dxpcloud-lqgqnewltbexuewymq-201910031723`.

 #### Parameters